GNU-Ymir/Documentations/types-personnalises/traits.md

 }
 ```

-The traits only allow to test public elements (from a context) of an object type, since their objective is to verify that the type is usable from this context.
+The `trait` only allow to test public elements (from a context) of an object type, since their objective is to verify that the type is usable from this context.